 Scholar research will contribute to the bilateral relationship between the United States and Australia and to key research areas at the University of Technology Sydney (UTS).
 Other activities may include consulting on curriculum, participating in graduate/faculty seminars, and giving guest lectures.
 All applicants should demonstrate plans for some interaction with UTS faculty and students.

 University of Technology Sydney, Sydney, New South Wales

 Forward thinking and dynamic, the University of Technology Sydney (UTS) is a world-class research-intensive institution with a rapidly growing reputation for its research quality and impact across a wide range of fields.
-In 2016, UTS was rated Australia’s number one young university in both the Times Higher Education ‘Top 150 under 50’ and QS ‘Top 50 Under 50’ rankings schemes.
+In 2023-24, UTS was ranked 14 in the world for sustainable research, stewardship, outreach and teaching by Times Higher Education.
+UTS is 9th in Australia in the Time Higher Education World University Rankings top 1000.

 UTS invites applications for research programs in any field/discipline.
 Details on the UTS 2027 strategy and approach to connected research can be found here.

 Fulbright East Asia Pacific Regional Travel Program